Dealing with Medical Professionals

 2) “Request copies of all reports and tests.”
 Rarely will medical professionals offer copies of reports and tests to you and yet, it is your right to have copies of all medical documents (unless something in your records is deemed a risk to endanger you or someone else in which case a doctor could refuse to give you copy).
 Do note that some doctors will charge for copy making and mailing, in addition to a fee and de-archiving costs.
 Why is this important?
 Sometimes, even doctors get details wrong, or forget to mention a key detail to you that could affect you or a family member.

 3) “Keep a medical log/binder.”
 I lived with many manageable health issues and as I grew older and moved multiple times for my career, I began to gather my medical records to ensure proper follow-ups by my primary doctors and specialists (who changed every time I re-located).
 It started with one medical document I carried in my wallet in case of medical emergency; it was issued by my cardiologist when I was 8 or 9.
 And from there grew a medical binder of medical reports (xrays, pulmonary functions, blood work, CT scans, MRIs, etc.), copies of medical history prepared by family physicians and specialists, copies of prescriptions and reference documents for specific conditions, and more.
 My daughter, Ella, had 5 huge binders.
 I have fewer but they keep getting bigger.
 Each is now being organized chronologically, by specialty (e.g. all my pregnancy records together, all my pre-pregnancy blood works reports together, all MRIs together, and so on).
 You can decide to switch how they are presented by what makes more sense for you or your loved one.
 For example, I have reorganized my records so that each speciality has its own section: Neuro, Blood, Lungs, Heart, GI, and so on.
+Bring it with you (in binders or electronically) when you meet with new medical professionals.

 4) “Don’t assume medical professionals know what you are talking about.
 Especially when it comes to rare diseases.”
 A rare disease is called rare for a reason.
-It happens by definition to less than 1 in 2000 people and there are more than 7,000 cases rare diseases known today so PVNH or another rare or complex diagnosis may not be known to them.
+It happens by definition to less than 1 in 2000 people.There are more than 7,000 cases rare diseases known today, so PVNH or another rare or complex diagnosis may not be known to them.
 I provide to all my doctors and medical professionals that work with me on my health now a copy of the credible sources I encounter about PVNH (Genetics Home Reference’s site (in layman’s term) or National Center for Biotechnology Information) and a copy of the medical summary too.

 5) Find the ‘ONE(S)’ that will LEARN from you/your loved one and WORK WITH you.
 This one can be tough, as you may be limited by your health system on who follows you/your loved one.
 But it’s not impossible to build that relationship, even with specialists from afar, especially in the rare disease world.
 It could be found with a family physician, or a specialist.
 So what does that ONE look like?
 They listen, truly listen to you as the ‘expert of your body/of your child’s’.
-Someone once said to be ‘find the one with the fire in their belly’ when I was looking for researchers.
-And that is also true of the medical professional that will care for you1your loved one.
+Someone once said to be “find the one with the fire in their belly” when I was looking for researchers.
+And that is also true of the medical professional that will care for you/your loved one.

 6)”Do your own research”.
-You are more than likely the only one that will lose sleep over your health (or your child’s health) and you are definitely the only one that can move heaven and earth to find answers.
+You may be the only one that will lose sleep over your health (or your child’s health) and you are definitely the only one that can move heaven and earth to find answers.
 I found that after Ella’s passing, her case became less urgent to be solved.
 I can understand why in a way, because other patients are living and they need help.
 But I could not stand that, and still can’t – because I knew that Ella’s case holds answers that would solve a mystery for another family one day.
 So I researched and still continue to research, find case reports, work hand in hand in world specialists and families that all help build a better understanding of PVNH and most definitely a support system for families affected by the disease.
 PS.
 And it did!
 Because I pushed for answers and because of family diagnosis, others have been diagnosed because medical professionals were able to recognize the disorders, test it and confirm it in others.

 7) “Bring the same notebook to all appointments.”
 If you are like me, you tend not to recall all important information shared at the appointments.
 Keeping a notebook will not only enable you to log your questions ahead of doctor visits and the answers the doctors give you when you ask the professionals, it will also enable you to write down the crucial information you will need to add to your main log / binder.
 You may event wantto keep your notes electronically, and easily accessible online.
-I can’t tell you how often I have pulled my own records and logs in meetings with medical professionals.
+I can’t tell you how often I have pulled my own records and log in meetings with medical professionals.
 Technology can certainly help us be more efficient.

 8) “If you can, get a second opinion”.
 Going back to #4, it might be worthwhile to have another specialist review your records with regards to a diagnosis.
 Don’t take information you receive as the final answer – medical discoveries are made every day.
 And it is because of people who asks questions day in and day out that progress is made.